zeero/CCPlugins/commands/review.md

    - Overly complex functions
    - Missing error handling

+If I find multiple issues, I'll create a todo list to address them systematically.

 For each issue I find, I'll:
 - Show you exactly where it is
 - Explain why it's a problem